jruizcabrejos/jruizcabrejos/content/post/hello-world-i-guess-20241209/index.md

 <img src="./methods_slide_lshtm.png" alt="Slide">
 <figcaption>Figure 1.
 Slide for the course 'Data Challenge', as part of my MSc programme.
 Map on the right is my own.
 Diagram on the left probably not.</figcaption>

 My documentation problem comes down to my "personal"<sup>("pet"?)</sup> projects.
-Over the years I have written code for several tools to process, scrap, or extract data.
+Over the years I have written code in R for several tools to process, scrap, or extract data.
 I have generated data visualizations (most terrible, some great) that are located *somewhere* in the many virtual files I possess, but none of it has been publicly posted anywhere.

 Some fragments of code lost to time are not impressive (or at least I would not call them as such), but I always think of them whenever I am asked for examples of previous work I have done.

 <img src="./map_covid_policy_peru.png" alt="COVID-19 Policy Map of Peru">
 <figcaption>Figure 2.
 Evolution of the different public health measures and policies taken during the COVID-19 pandemic in Perú, Mar-Jun 2020.
-Made by me using the package ggantrify</figcaption>
+Made by me using the package gantrify, from Giorgio Comai </figcaption>

-Have I done Shiny apps?
+Have I done some very complex Shiny apps?
 Yes.
 Do I have a Shiny app I can share with the class?
 No :(.

-The ✨data collection process✨ to extract price data from unstructured texts, tables, and images in Discord chat servers for a World of Warcraft: Classic community took me about a dozen hours to refine.
+The ✨data collection process✨ to extract price data from a combination of unstructured texts, tables, and images in Discord chat servers for a World of Warcraft: Classic community took me about a dozen hours to refine.

 All I have to show for it is a very simple graphic which I actually really like (the graphic does tell a story, for those who are a bit more familiar with its contents), but in retrospective it falls short when trying to convey the technical aspects behind the data collected.